 The Guild for Early Music was founded in 2004 as a consortium of early music ensembles and musicians.
 The mission of the Guild is to promote music of the Medieval, Renaissance, Baroque, and Early American eras by fostering in the community knowledge and appreciation of music of these historical periods and facilitating cooperation and providing resources for professional and amateur performing ensembles and musicians.
 The Guild for Early Music became a 501(c)(3) corporation in July 2009.

 Guild members comprise professional musicians, semi-professionals, amateurs, and early-music community members in the Central New Jersey and Eastern Central Pennsylvania areas, including Mercer County NJ and Bucks County PA.
 We welcome enthusiasts and visitors from all over.

 View our Members page

-Guild member organizations and all music organizations presenting concerts of Medieval, Renaissance, Baroque, and Early American eras before 1800 within the New Jersey or Pennsylvania Delaware Valley area can submit their event for consideration for posting on the Guild's Event calender.
+Guild member organizations and all music organizations presenting concerts of Medieval, Renaissance, Baroque, and Early American eras before 1800 within the New Jersey or Pennsylvania Delaware Valley area can submit their event for consideration for posting on the Guild's Event calendar.
 Use the menu at the top right-hand corner to to access the Contact Us page.
 Guidelines for submitting and event are posted there, and you can link to our Contact Us form from that page or just click here